Welcome to our Low Vision Clinic

 Some of the leading causes of low vision are Macular Degeneration, Glaucoma, Cataracts, Diabetic Retinopathy, Retinitis Pigmentosa, Retinal Detachment, and Stroke.
 If you’ve been diagnosed with a low vision condition or know someone experiencing changes in their vision, we can help!

 The Low Vision Clinic at Society for the Blind accepts patients from the Department of Rehabilitation and patients insured by Medicare, as well as many private insurance companies.
-Learn more about our billing policies.

 On The Cutting Edge – Implantable Macular Telescope